STEERING COMMITTEE

 Jason Bell, M.S.

-With an extensive history of working with the prison and jail population, Bell – himself formerly incarcerated for nearly 10 years – has worked with the community beyond campus borders, helped establish the San Francisco Safe Communities Reentry Council, and assisted programs modeled after Project Rebound at Rutgers University, Portland State University and UNLV.
-Bell serves on the board of directors of the SF State University Corporation and as an advisory board member of the California System-Involved Bar Association.
-He earned his M.S. degree in counseling from SF State University.
+With an extensive history of working with the prison and jail population, Bell – himself formerly incarcerated for nearly 10 years – has worked with the community beyond campus borders, helped establish the San Francisco Safe Communities Reentry Council, and assisted programs modeled after Project Rebound at Rutgers University, Portland State University, and UNLV.
+Bell serves on the board of directors of the SF State University Corporation and as an advisory board member of the California System-Involved Bar Association, the Prison Law Office https://prisonlaw.com/, and the Justice Reinvestment Coalition https://www.jrcofac.org/.
+He earned his M.S. degree in counseling from SF State University and continues to counsel students both in and after prison.

 George Turner